 Posts by Bates News

-An anthropologist and musician will present a lecture/performance on West African drumming at Bates at 7:30 p.m.
-May 22 in the Olin Arts Center Concert Hall.
-The public is invited to attend free of charge.
+Doris Kearns Goodwin, noted historian, author and political commentator will discuss the art of biography at 7:30 p.m.
+Wednesday Feb.
+12, in the Olin Arts Center Concert Hall, 75 Russell St. The public is invited to attend free of charge.

 Representatives of the state’s new female leadership will hold a panel discussion on the power of women in the Maine legislature as part of a Bates College lecture series, “Women and Public Policy in the Next Century.”